c64portal/RobotJetAction-src/README.md

 # Robot Jet Action

-An arcade like game for Commodore 64 developed by Carrion / BONZAI / C64portal.pl Main code was developed using Kick C, a C language variant dedicated for C64 and other 8bit computers.
+An arcade like game for Commodore 64 developed by Carrion / C64portal.pl Main code was developed using Kick C, a C language variant dedicated for C64 and other 8bit computers.